gpaux/Mediana/CaseStudy06.md

 {% include JB/setup %}

-## About
+## Summary

 Case study 6 is an extension of [Case study 2](CaseStudy02.html) where the objective of the sponsor is to compare several Multiple Testing Procedures (MTPs).
 The main difference is in the specification of the analysis model.

-## Data Model
+## Define a Data Model

 The same data model as in [Case study 2](CaseStudy02.html) will be used in this case study.
-However, a new set of outcome parameters will be added in this case study (optimistic).
+However, as shown in the table below, a new set of outcome parameters will be added in this case study (an optimistic set of parameters).

 <div class="table-responsive">
     <table class="table">